csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `flexDirection`

-flexDirection controls which directions children of a container go.(radio icon, and label) row goes left to right, column goes top to bottom
+flexDirection controls which directions children of a container go.(checkBox icon, and label) row goes left to right, column goes top to bottom

 | Type                                             | Required | Default |
 | ------------------------------------------------ | -------- | ------- |